 There are a number of factors which should be taken into consideration when developing handwriting skills.
-Comfort and flexibility of the writing hand, pencil grip, posture and paper positioning will all affect the way the letters are formed and the quality of the final product.
+Comfort and flexibility of the writing hand, pencil grip, posture and paper or mini-whiteboard positioning will all affect the way the letters are formed and the quality of the final product.